wix/stylable/site/docs/getting-started/stylable-intelligence.md

 layout: docs
 ---

 **Stylable Intelligence** is an extension implementing the Language Server Protocol that provides IDE support for **Stylable**.
-It currently provides:
+It currently includes:
 * Code completion
 * Diagnostics